 A piece of chocolate, a glass of wine, a package of potato chips: tasty snacks and drinks can give a satisfactory and good feeling.
 Especially in times of crisis like everyone is experiencing with Coronavirus at the moment, one reaches out for the favorite sweet and snack more often.

 In Germany, people bought 34 percent more wine from the end of February to the end of May than in the same period last year.
+If you love buying wine, here are some helpful tips for storing your wine collection.
 The USA has an increase of 48 percent in popcorn, 47 percent in pretzel, and 30 percent in potato chips sales in the past few weeks compared to this time in 2019.

 This is because the human body tends to crave high-calorie and high-sugar foods during stressful times.
 Additionally, stress leads to elevated cortisol levels which can lead to an increased appetite.
 That is the reason why stress eating is a common response to work-life distress.